-Professor Dr. Gerhardt Erich Alleweldt (1927-2005) studied agriculture at the Justus Liebig University in Gießen from 1950, graduated in 1953 with a diploma and in 1956 doctorate in agriculture (Dr. agr.
+Professor Dr. Dr. Gerhardt Erich Alleweldt (1927-2005) studied agriculture from 1950 at the Justus Liebig University in Gießen, graduated in 1953 and received his doctorate in agriculture in 1956 (Dr. agr.
 Sci.).
-In 1956 he started working at the Institute of Vine Breeding Geilweilerhof in Siebeldingen-Pfalz (IRZ) under the direction of the then director of the institute Prof. Dr. med.
-Bernhard Husfeld (1900-1970), after whose death he took over the leadership in 1970 and held this until his retirement in 1995.
-From the year 1991 he became head of the Federal Institute for Breeding Research in Viticulture and Horticulture in Siebeldingen (Rhineland-Palatinate).
-Alleweldt held a number of other functions such as chairing the German vine grower club.
-At the Faculty of Agriculture of the Justus-Liebig-University Gießen (Hessen) he was given the teaching license for the subject "Plant Production and Plant Breeding with Special Consideration of Viticulture and Vine Breeding".
+In 1956 he started working at the Institute of Vine Breeding Geilweilerhof in Siebeldingen-Pfalz (IRZ) under the direction of the then director of the institute, Prof. Dr. Bernhard Husfeld (1900-1970), after his death he took over the management in 1970 and held it until his retirement in 1995.
+From 1991 he became head of the Federal Institute for Breeding Research in Viticulture and Horticulture in Siebeldingen (Rhineland-Palatinate).
+Alleweldt held a number of other functions, such as chairing the German Vine Growers Association.
+At the Faculty of Agriculture at the Justus Liebig University in Gießen (Hesse), he received the license to teach "Plant production and plant breeding with special emphasis on viticulture and vine breeding".

-Alleweldt dealt early with basic issues of growth and developmental physiology in vines.
-In the new breed of grape varieties, he specialized in mushroom-tolerant varieties resistance against harmful fungi such as wrong and true mildew, He created, among other things, the varieties Orion.
-Phoenix. regent (his most important product), Sirius and Staufer, Another focus of the scientific activity was the early diagnosis to increase the breeding efficiency and to shorten the long breeding period of vines.
-Furthermore, in the 1980s, he laid the foundation for the extensive, worldwide unique Internet vine database VIVC (Vitis International Variety Catalog).
-Alleweldt was honored for his special achievements among other things with the large cross of merit of the Federal Republic of Germany.
+Alleweldt dealt with fundamental questions of growth and developmental physiology in vines at an early stage.
+In the new breed of vine varieties, he specialized in mushroom-tolerant varieties resistance against harmful fungi such as the wrong and the real mildew, Among other things, he created the varieties Orion.
+Phoenix. regent (its most important product), Sirius and Staufer, Another focus of the scientific work was early diagnosis in order to increase breeding efficiency and shorten the long breeding period for vines.
+Furthermore, in the 1980s he laid the foundation stone for the extensive, worldwide unique internet grape database VIVC (Vitis International Variety Catalog).
+Alleweldt was awarded the Grand Cross of Merit of the Federal Republic of Germany for his special achievements.